wp-plugins/wp-related-items/trunk/readme.txt

 = 1.0.4 =
-* Put back advanced-custom-fields/acf.php sub-plugin header informations, and change it to WordPress does not realize it as a plugin header, because it caused "The plugin does not have a valid header" error.
+* Put back advanced-custom-fields/acf.php sub-plugin header information, and change it to WordPress does not realize it as a plugin header, because it caused "The plugin does not have a valid header" error.

 = 1.0.3 =
 * Delete advanced-custom-fields/acf.php sub-plugin header, to resolve "The plugin does not have a valid header" error.